JanNeuendorf/lorevault/README.md

 Other subcommands are `check`, to see which sources are valid, `example` to write out a configuration file, `tags` to list the available tags, `list` to list the files that would be created, and `hash` to get the SHA3-256 of a file.

-The configuration file can be read in from a local or remote git-repo with the syntax `repo#commit:path`.
+The configuration file can be read in from a local or remote git-repo with the syntax `repo#id:path`.

 ### Config File
 The config file is a `.toml` file that consists of a list of file descriptions.